vippsas/vipps-ecom-api/vipps-ecom-api.md

 The URL depends on whether the initiate request was provided the `isApp` parameter:

 * `"isApp":false` (or not provided): The URL is for the Vipps "landing page", with `https://`.
-* `"isApp": true`: The URL is for an deeplink, for app-switch to the Vipps app, with `vipps://`.
+* `"isApp": true`: The URL is for an deeplink, for app-switch to Vipps, with `vipps://`.

 Example: Response body for `"isApp":false`, to the landing page: